xtaran/dist-detect/README.md

    Both tools output pipe separated values.

+### Helper Tools

-   Use e.g. `bin/split-up-into-slash24.sh` to split up IP ranges into /24 chunks for parallel scanning.
+* Use `bin/split-up-into-slash24.sh` to split up IP ranges into /24 chunks for parallel scanning.

+  Understands CIDR ranges as commandline options as well as on STDIN.

+* `bin/scanhost-parallel.sh` uses above script to scan large IP ranges splitted up into /24 chunks and scanning as many as the CPU provides threads in parallel.
+Amount can be set via the `-p <n>` option to override number of scans in parallel.

+  Understands CIDR ranges as commandline options as well as on STDIN.

+  Writes results to `log/<timestamp>/{raw,interpreted}/<ip-range>.log` and interpreted results to STDOUT, too, to provide a progress indicator.

 TODO
 ----